whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Your Spiritual Strength.md

 ## Chapter 15: Cultivate Your Spiritual Strength

-So many aspects of our way of life in unhealthy cultures keep us stuck.
+So many aspects of our way of life in unhealthy nations keep us stuck.
 Your profit economy encourages you to focus on your own needs and make money just to survive.
 We are conditioned in countless ways about what to care about and what to ignore, and where to put our attention, time, and money.
-And so often in unhealthy cultures, many "conventional" or "mainstream" values are somehow superficial or misguided.
+And so often in unhealthy nations, many "conventional" or "mainstream" values are somehow superficial or misguided.

 Growing up, I learned that the United States was the best country in the world, and I felt proud to live in a capitalist democracy.
 I looked forward to contributing to the United States' progress and growth throughout my life.
 As a church-going Christian, I bowed my head every night before dinner and prayed.